TULiberalArts/Neuroscience/pages/graduate.md

 ## Admissions Process

-Applicants must meet the [requirements for admission](http://www.cla.temple.edu/neuroscience/m-s-neuroscience-admission-requirements/).
-Learn more about the admissions requirements for our MS program and about the [application procedure](http://www.cla.temple.edu/neuroscience/ms-application/).
+Applicants must meet the requirements for admission.

 ## Contact